Indiana Glass Company

 For more information on Indiana Glass Company and the many other products they made over the years, check out this site at: Indianaglass.carnivalheaven.com .

-“Hen on Nest” dishes have been made by many, many glass companies in the United States since at least the 1870s, if not earlier.
-Early producers of the hens include Atterbury & Company and Challinor & Taylor, both of Pittsburgh, in the 1880s.
+“Hen on Nest” dishes, using the term in a general sense, of many different designs, types and colors, have been made by many, many glass companies in the United States since at least the 1870s, if not earlier.
+Early producers of the hens include Atterbury & Company and Challinor, Taylor & Company, both of Pittsburgh, in the 1880s and 1890s.
 Later on, other companies included Westmoreland Glass Company, Imperial Glass Company, L.E.
-Smith Glass Company, Fenton Glass Company, and many others.
+Smith Glass Company, Fenton Art Glass Company, and many others.
+Covered hen dishes were also made in porcelain and pottery.

 Here is a page that discusses the general subject of “Hen-on-nest” dishes, written by glass researcher and hen-on-nest collector Shirley Smith: http://nmgcs.org/articles/42-hen-on-a-nest-studying-a-glass-collection.html.